Software-Tools-Spring-26/Group_1_Project/README.md

 <img width="274" height="235" alt="image" src="https://github.com/user-attachments/assets/943dca5f-6bb8-49e7-857d-be880c868923" />

+The dataset contains a large range of employment values, from 200 people (the min) to 1.6 million people (the max).
+While the average number of people employed in a given category was 136,558 people.

 **Table 4.
 Distribution of Total Employment by Region**

 <img width="709" height="490" alt="image" src="https://github.com/user-attachments/assets/449bb894-539a-4c44-ba2f-8f67f8ddc074" />

+Table 4 provides the distributions of total employment by metro region.
+From the plot it is clear to see that the New York metro region has higher employment levels as compared to the other regions examined in this analysis.
+In addition, both New York, Texas, and California have several outliers beyond the upper quartile range.

 **Table 5.
 Summary Statistics for Industry Employment**